eclipse-hono/hono/site/documentation/content/dev-guide/amqp_adapter_client.md

  * send a response to a previously received command

-{{% note title="Do not re-use sender instances" %}}
+{{% notice tip %}}
 The senders manage the underlying AMQP sender links, which are restored after temporary interruption of the connection (`HonoConnection` manages the automatic reconnection).
 To achieve this, a caching mechanism is used, so that defective links are replaced by new ones.
 The sender must be always retrieved from the factory when sending because otherwise the link might no longer exist.
 So, do not hold references to sender objects and re-use them for subsequent send operations!
-{{% /note %}}
+{{% /notice %}}

 For examples of how to use the client, see the example implementation in the `AmqpExampleDevice` class.